LambdaSharp/LambdaSharpTool/Docs/cli/Tool-New-ExpiringBucket.md

 ---
-title: LambdaSharp CLI New Command - Create a Public S3 Bucket
+title: LambdaSharp CLI New Command - Create an Expiring S3 Bucket
-description: Create a public S3 bucket for sharing LambdaSharp modules
+description: Create an S3 bucket that self-deletes after expiration
 keywords: cli, cloudformation, public, sharing, s3, bucket, module
 ---
-# Create New Public S3 Bucket
+# Create Expiring S3 Bucket

-The `new bucket` command is used to create a new public S3 bucket for sharing LambdaSharp modules.
-The bucket is configured to be publicly accessible, but requires the [requester to pay](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) for all data transfer.
-This ensures that the owner of the S3 bucket only pays for the storage of shared LambdaSharp modules.
+The `new expiring-bucket` command is used to create a private S3 bucket that self deletes after it expires.

 ## Arguments

-The `new bucket` command takes a single argument that specifies the S3 bucket name.
+The `new expiring-bucket` command takes a single argument that specifies the S3 bucket name.

 The following are the rules for naming S3 buckets in all AWS Regions:
 * Bucket names must be unique across all existing bucket names in Amazon S3.